UMEMIYA-SHIRAFUJI Rika Associate Professor

 "Establishment of Tick Biobank and its application to vector biology research"

-Affiliated academic society The Japanese Society of Veterinary Science, Japanese Society of Veterinary Parasitologists, The Acarological Society of Japan, The Japanese Society of Parasitology, Japan Society of Medical Entomology and Zoology
+Affiliated academic society The Acarological Society of Japan, Japanese Society of Veterinary Parasitologists, The Japanese Society of Veterinary Science, The Japanese Society of Parasitology, The Japanese Society of Applied Entomology and Zoology, Japan Society of Medical Entomology and Zoology

 Academic degree Doctor of Veterinary Sciences (PhD)